victorknox/axbench/README.md

 <br>

-**AxBench** is a a scalable benchmark that evaluates interpretability techniques on two axes: *concept detection* and *model steering*.
+**AxBench** is a scalable benchmark that evaluates interpretability techniques on two axes: *concept detection* and *model steering*.

+**Note**: This repository is a fork of the original [AxBench](https://github.com/stanfordnlp/axbench) project.
+In this fork, we extend the work to study the transferability of interpretability techniques across different models, layers, and configurations.
+The `axbench/transferability/` directory contains experiments and results focused on cross-model transfer learning for steering vectors and concept detection.

 - 🤗 **HuggingFace**: [**AxBench Collections**](https://huggingface.co/collections/pyvene/axbench-release-6787576a14657bb1fc7a5117)
 - [<img align="center" src="https://colab.research.google.com/assets/colab-badge.svg" />](https://colab.research.google.com/github/stanfordnlp/axbench/blob/main/axbench/examples/tutorial.ipynb) **Tutorial of using our dictionary via [pyvene](https://github.com/stanfordnlp/pyvene)**